carpentries-incubator/workflows-nextflow/setup.md

 First, install conda and configure the channels to use bioconda (see the bioconda documentation).

 To install conda see [here](https://carpentries-incubator.github.io/introduction-to-conda-for-data-scientists/setup/).

-Then, just run the conda installation command:
+Then run the conda installation command:

 ~~~
 conda install bioconda::nf-core=1.13